Steps involved in buying a home

 Find a property you like and can afford

 Sometimes individual sellers advertise property themselves.
-Newspapers may also have property supplements or publish advertisements for properties for sale.
+Newspapers may also have property supplements or publish advertisements about properties for sale.

 All homes for sale must have a Building Energy Rating (BER).
 A BER will tell you how energy-efficient the home is.
 It will help you make an informed choice when comparing properties.